Learn how to make a stitched mixed media mini-journal that tells a visual story.

 Mini-journals go together much more quickly than larger journals.
 Plus they’re fun, creative, and easy to make.
 They don’t take up a lot of time or space, and they can tell a visual story in only a few pages.

 Stories that are ideal for visual journals are stories that come from deep inside.
-These types of stories are usually ones that we “feel” or are emotional about, and are things that we might find difficult to express in words.
-Although writing in a journal is one way to deal with these feelings, making visual story journals is more artistic and much more fun and creative.
+These types of stories are usually ones that we feel or are emotional about and are things that we might find difficult to express in words.
+Although writing in a journal is one way to deal with our feelings, making visual story journals is more artistic and much more fun and creative.